projectriff/charts/README.md

    Append:

    - `--set tags.core-runtime=true` to enable the Core runtime
+   - `--set riff.runtimes.core.istio.enabled=true` to use the Core runtime with Istio ingress (requires Istio and the Core runtime )
    - `--set tags.knative-runtime=true` to enable the Knative runtime
+   - `--set knative.istio.enabled=true` to use the Knative runtime with Istio ingress (requires Istio and the Knative runtime)
    - `--set tags.streaming-runtime=true` to enable the Streaming runtime
    - `--set cert-manager.enabled=false` if cert-manager is already installed
    - `--set knative.enabled=false` if Knative serving is already installed